 A good example of this was a moment a few years ago when Kevin looked at his own company and didn’t like what he saw.
 “We went through a phase where we looked great from the outside but we weren’t putting enough energy into our clients.
 What I realised is that the results have to come first, so we’ve switched our mindset and now our number one priority isn’t our marketing campaigns or bringing in new business, its doing great work for our clients, which, in turn, helps us retain them – and this is the best marketing tool of all.”

 It’s this focus on quality that has allowed the company to grow.
 Kevin found that if he delivered high quality work for a small number of clients, they’d come back to him in the future and recommend his company to others looking for the same kind of marketing.

 In the same way that Google did when it first emerged as a simple search tool, Kevin realised the power of doing only one thing, but doing it better than everyone else: “We’ve grown much quicker by understanding what it is we’re great at and not just saying yes to everything because we can.
 It’s impossible to be good at everything but you can be great at one thing if you have a narrow focus.
-Now, 80 per cent of our revenue comes from 20 per cent of our clients.”
+We used to have an 80/20 rule to our client base, where 80% of the revenue came from 20% of our clients.
+Once realising this, we focused on working with a more select group (typically mid to enterprise level brands) and started to turn down the lower budget/longer-tail of clients - hiring a leaner / more experienced team in order to place our efforts behind best servicing our sweet-spot.”
 That Re:Signal has achieved this is undeniable.
 The multiple national and international business awards the company has won speak for themselves.
 But Kevin continues to raise the bar, encouraging his team to persistently “push through barriers.”